ddxkalin/ddxkalin/README.md

   </p>

   - 🔭 I’m currently working as a Full Stack Developer.
-  - 🌱 I’m currently learning GoLang, ReactJS, RabbitMQ and Apache Kafka.
+  - 🌱 I’m currently learning GoLang, ReactJS & RabbitMQ.
   - 👯 I’m looking to collaborate on Creating Web Applications or other interesting projects
   - 💬 Ask me about Anything...
   - 📫 How to reach me: ... kstoev9316@gmail.com 📩